 About The River of Grass: Everglades National Park

-The Everglades is fed by a slow-moving, shallow river system that flows southward from Lake Okeechobee, covering an area of approximately 4,000 square miles.
+A slow-moving, shallow river system that flows southward from Lake Okeechobee feeds the Everglades, covering an area of approximately 4,000 square miles.
 This continuous sheet of water, often only a few inches deep, flows gently over the limestone bedrock, creating a unique and fragile ecosystem.

 Created by Congress in 1934, dedicating it in 1946.
 To save this ecosystem, they created the park.
-The park is home to 36 threatened or endangered species such as the Florida Panther, the American Crocodile and West Indian Manatees.
+The park is home to 36 threatened or endangered species, such as the Florida panther, the American crocodile and West Indian manatees.
 This park is unique, unlike any other National Park.
-Everglades National Park is internationally recognized as a UNESCO World Heritage Site, a Wetland of International Importance, and an International Biosphere Reserve.
+The international community recognizes Everglades National Park as a UNESCO World Heritage Site, a Wetland of International Importance, and an International Biosphere Reserve.
 It is a globally significant ecosystem that plays a crucial role in maintaining biodiversity and providing habitat for many plant and animal species.

-The Everglades is characterized by its vast expanse of sawgrass marshes, shallow freshwater sloughs, mangrove forests, cypress swamps, and interconnected waterways.
+Its vast expanse of sawgrass marshes, shallow freshwater sloughs, mangrove forests, cypress swamps, and interconnected waterways characterizes the Everglades.
 The Shark Valley landscape appears as a seemingly endless grassy plain, earning it the nickname “River of Grass.”

 We visited on Christmas Day, and the crowds seemed to overwhelm the center.
-By lunch, there was minimal parking.
+By lunchtime, parking was scarce.
 On Christmas Day, we had to park on the shoulder of the busy Tamiami Highway-US 41.
 At Shark Valley, timing is key.
 Arrive early to avoid parking problems.
-At 10:30 am cars were already turning around and parking on the highway.
+At 10:30 AM, cars were already turning around and parking on the highway.

 The primary draw for tourists to Shark Valley is the tram tour through the “River of Grass.”
 On our first trip to Shark Valley, we walked the entire loop.
-As you traverse the trail, we kept an eye out for alligators, turtles, wading birds, and other unique species that call the Everglades home.
-It was grueling, but we were much younger, and it was an adventure.
+As we traversed the trail, we kept an eye out for alligators, turtles, wading birds, and other unique species that call the Everglades home.
+It was a tough hike—but we were younger than, and it felt like a true adventure.

-TIP: Purchase your tickets for the two-hour tour Shark Valley Tram Tour Company in advance online.
+PRO Tip: Purchase your tickets for the 2-hour tour at Shark Valley Tram Tour Company in advance online.

 If you prefer a guided experience, you can join a tram tour that takes you along the Shark Valley Loop Trail.
 These narrated tours provide insights into the park’s ecology, wildlife, and cultural history.
 Tram tours are available for purchase at the Shark Valley Visitor Center, and they operate at scheduled times throughout the day.